microsoft/implementation-patterns/azure-pipelines/README.md

-Common Azure DevOps patterns when consuming ARM templates, following best practices.
+Common Azure DevOps YAML pattern when deploying ARM templates, and some best practices.

 ## Sample Pipeline to deploy ARM templates